-Depakote® is a prescription drug sold by AbbVie, Inc. that is approved to treat certain seizure disorders, manic episodes associated with bipolar disorder, and migraine headaches.
-Depakote® contains valproic acid, which has been shown by scientific literature to cause birth defects, cognitive deficits, and behavioral impairments.
+Depakote® is a prescription drug produced and sold by AbbVie, Inc. that is approved to treat certain seizure disorders, manic episodes associated with bipolar disorder, and migraine headaches.
+Depakote® contains valproic acid, which has been shown by scientific research to cause birth defects, cognitive deficits, and behavioral impairments.

-Our Mass Tort attorneys represent survivors nationwide.
-We have the resources and experience with complex lawsuits to help to get you the compensation you need and deserve.
-If you or your loved one have suffered injuries due to dangerous drugs, please email us or call today at 1-888-895-2080 for a free, no-obligation consultation.
+Our mass tort attorneys represent survivors of Depakote® nationwide.
+We have the resources and experience to handle complex lawsuits and help get you the compensation you deserve.
+If you or a loved one have suffered injuries due to a dangerous prescription medication such as Depakote® or Depakene, call us today at (720) 500-5854 or fill out our FREE case evaluation.

-• Craniosynostosis (premature closure of sutures in skull)
+- Craniosynostosis (premature closure of sutures in the skull)

-Abbott Pharmaceuticals and AbbVie Inc. face hundreds of lawsuits by children alleging serious birth defects caused by the drug Depakote, which the children’s mothers took during pregnancy.
-Depakote is prescribed to treat epilepsy, bipolar disorder, and for migraine prophylaxis.
-The lawsuits involve claims that Depakote caused serious birth defect injuries, such as spina bifida, heart defects, cleft palate, and neurological complications that can result in autism spectrum disorders and developmental delays.
-All of these injuries can have devastating impacts on children and their families.
+Abbott Pharmaceutical and AbbVie Inc. face hundreds of lawsuits by parents of children alleging serious birth defects caused by Depakote use during pregnancy.
+Depakote is prescribed to treat epilepsy, bipolar disorder, and migraine prophylaxis.
+The lawsuits center around claims that Depakote caused serious birth defects, such as spina bifida, heart defects, cleft palate, and neurological complications that can result in autism spectrum disorders and developmental delays.
+All these injuries can have devastating impacts on children and their families.

 Jury Verdict: Depakote Caused Birth Defects

-On May 26, 2015, a St. Louis jury ruled in favor of a family who alleged exposure to Depakote® during pregnancy caused their child to develop birth defects, including spina bifida.
-The jury found that Abbott failed to warn the mother that taking Depakote® while she was pregnant would expose her child to an unnecessary risk of serious birth defects.
+On May 26, 2015, a St. Louis jury ruled in favor of a family who alleged exposure to Depakote during pregnancy caused their child to develop birth defects, including spina bifida.
+The jury found Abbot failed to warn the mother that taking Depakote while she was pregnant would expose her child to an unnecessary risk of serious birth defects.